-69 J. DAVID LEGGE, History of Indonesia, 487; R. CRIBB - A. KAHIN, Historical Dictionary of Indonesia, 140; F. ANING S. (ed.), 100 Tokoh yang Mengubah Indonesia.
+69 J. DAVID LEGGE, History of Indonesia, 487; R. CRIBB - A. KAHIN, Historical Dictionary of Indonesia, 140; F. Aning S. (ed.), 100 Tokoh yang Mengubah Indonesia.
 Biografi Singkat Seratus Tokoh yang Paling Berpengaruh dalam Sejarah Indonesia di Abad 20 [Hundred Prominent Figures that Changed Indonesia in the Twentieth Century], Jogjakarta, Narasi, 2005, 258-259; D. JACOBUS BOSCH, Transforming Mission, 303-304.

-stronger.
+Witnessing the ethical policy applied half-heartedly, the Indonesians did not stay silent.
+They sought to promote the nationalist movement which at that time was rampant in Asia and Africa.
+The various discontents of the local inhabitants over the Netherlands' colonists which tended to be discriminatory in social and economic life made this movement grow stronger.
 This time the movement which was promoted by Indonesian intellectuals in order to fight the Dutch colonization was intended more to promote nationalism and the idea of a nation.
 The above- mentioned Indonesian intellectuals had a higher education but had no place in the political affairs of the country.
-That was why they tried to push forward this movement to create an Indonesian modern state by embracing all the ethnic diversity throughout the whole archipelago and transforming the traditional pattern of authority to suit the needs of a new era in Indonesia70.
+That was why they tried to push forward this movement to create an Indonesian modern state by embracing all the ethnic diversity throughout the whole archipelago and transforming the traditional pattern of authority to suit the needs of a new era in Indonesia.70

-2.2.4 The Rise of the Indonesian Nationalist Movement against the Netherlands' Occupation
+2.2.4.
+The Rise of the Indonesian Nationalist Movement against the Netherlands' Occupation

 The Indonesian nationalism movement came into being partly because of the hard work of some Indonesian leaders but mostly because of the demands of the time.
 The cause of this movement can be specified globally and locally.
 Globally, it was the product of a new imperialism which created wide currents of unrest affecting many parts of Africa and Asia.
 During the nineteenth century new economic forces, the product of industrial capitalism, burst upon the Indies.
 It was known as a new wave of European capitalism.
-In term of politics, especially after World War I had weakened the domination of Europeans over their colonial countries - new ideas such as democracy, nationalism, selfgovernance and socialism captured the popular imagination and empowered the political movement all over the world.
+In term of politics, - especially after World War I had weakened the domination of Europeans over their colonial countries - new ideas such as democracy, nationalism, self-governance and socialism captured the popular imagination and empowered the political movement all over the world.
 The rise of socialist and radical movements in the Netherlands, the revolution in China (1911), the Bolshevik revolution in Russia (1917), the rise of Japan as a new powerful nation, independence struggles in India and the Philippines were the political resonances that reached, influenced and fired the nationalist movement in Indonesia.
 Another global influence came from the Islamic countries in the form of the development of new ideas and new movements.
 This happened because of the resurrection of a regular religious pilgrimage of many Indonesians to Mecca, Saudi Arabia.
 Because of that contact, their sense of religious and social community with other Muslims was strengthened.
 During the nineteenth century, many Muslim countries pushed a return to the primacy of Al Qur'an and Hadith and also encouraged the idea of a Pan Islam.
 These movements were deeply anti-colonialist in nature.
 In countries such as Egypt and Tunisia strong nationalist tendencies were observed.
-All these inspired Indonesians to fight for their independence71.
+All these inspired Indonesians to fight for their independence.71

-70 J. DAVID LEGGE, History of Indonesia, 487.
+70 J. David Legge, History of Indonesia, 487.